 Any medical condition for which you experience signs, symptoms, or testing before joining CHM is considered a pre-existing condition.

-That includes routine medication, too!
+That includes major medical issues and routine medication, too!

 Suppose you have been without symptoms, indications, or treatment for one year and aren’t taking a maintenance medication regimen for that condition.

 In that case, you no longer qualify as having a “pre-existing” condition.

 Cancer is no longer considered a pre-existing condition if you have gone five years without any indications, symptoms, testing, or treatment (other than routine follow-up visits)

 This is also after your doctor has declared you cancer-free or cured and there are no residual traces of the disease in your body.

 Prescription medication can be expensive!
 Christian Healthcare Ministries will pay for prescriptions for each incident after you’ve met: